kristinarusimova/kristinarusimova.github.io/_pages/vacancies.md

 order: 5
 ---

+18 month postdoc position working in collaboration with BT on fibre-integrated technologies for next-generation mobile communications.
+Job ad [here](https://bath.ac.uk/jobs/Vacancy.aspx?ref=CC9618).

-24 month PDRA position to work on Innovate UK project "Hollow-core fibre cells for quantum memory" available.
+Up to 18 month PDRA position to work on Innovate UK project "Hollow-core fibre cells for quantum memory" available.
+Email for more information.

 We are looking at hiring people in the general areas of surface science, nanophotonics, optical fibre fabrication, plasmonics or advanced materials.
 Applicants for self-funded scholarships (e.g. from [China Scholarship Council](https://www.bath.ac.uk/guides/applying-for-the-china-scholarship-council-university-of-bath-phd-programme/)) are also welcome.